-LONG-TERM DISABILITY INSURANCE OPTION 1 OPTION 2 (Employee Pays (Employee Pays Premium) Premium) OPTION 3 (State Pays Premium) OPTION 4 (Employee Pays Premium) Eligibility All employees working not less than 30 hours/week; seasonal employees hired prior to July 1, 2015 with 24 months of service and certified by their appointing authority to work at least 1,450 hours per fiscal year (July-June); or deemed eligible by applicable federal law, state law or action of the State Insurance Committee. % of Gross Annual Base Salary 1 Paid Monthly Up to 60% of salary paid monthly Up to 63% of salary paid monthly Maximum Monthly Benefit (covers ann .500 per month nual salary of 0,000) Up to \$10,000 per month (covers annual salary of \$190,476.24) Minimum Monthly Benefit 2 Greater of 10% of beau nefit or \$100 per month Elimination Period 90 calendar days 180 calendar days 90 calendar days 180 calendar days Own Occupation 24 months 24 months 36 months 36 months Maximum Benefit Period Disabled prior to age 65, then to Social Security normal retirement age; age 65, 24 months; age 66, 21 months; age 67, 18 months; age 68, 15 months; age 69+, 12 months Evidence of Insurability Annual Enrollment, r eligibility date.
-A fu Guaranteed Issue (no health questions asked) for 2024 Annual Enrollment.
-After 2024 Annual Enrollment, no health questions are asked for New Hires who enroll within 30 days of eligibility date.
-A full Statement of Health is required for all new applicants and for current participants electing a different plan than LTD Option 3 after Jan.
-1, 2024.
-Pre-Existing Condition 4 Three mo onths prior to effective dat te and 12 months from eff ective date
+Option 1 Option 2 Option 3 Option 4 Eligibility All employees working not less than 30 hours/week; seasonal employees hired prior to July 1, 2015, with 24 months of service and certified by their appointing authority to work at least 1,450 hours per fiscal year (July-June); or deemed eligible by applicable federal law, state law or action of the State Insurance Committee. % of Gross Annual Base Salary 1 Paid Monthly Up to 60% of sal ary paid monthly Up to 63% of sa lary paid monthly Maximum Monthly Benefit n (covers annual salary of 0,000) f Up to \$10,000 per month (covers annual s \$190,476.24) Minimum Monthly Benefit 2 Greater of 10% of ber nefit or \$100 per month Elimination Period 90 calendar days 180 calendar days 90 calendar days 180 calendar days Own Occupation 24 months 24 months 36 months 36 months Maximum Benefit Period rity normal retirement age age 68, 15 months; age 69 J Evidence of Insurability Guaranteed issue (no health questions asked) for all New Hires who enroll within 30 days of initial eligibility date or for Central State Government and State Higher Education employees during the Annual Enrollment.
+Benefit Pre-existing Condition 3 Benefits are not payable for a disability that results from a pre-existing condition if member has been actively at work for less than 12 consecutive months after disability insurance became effective.